findingmarbles/Retromat/README.md

 way down.
 The first live version of Retr-O-Mat had 15 activities.
 So as soon as you've translated indexes 0-14, your language will go live :)

-(The indexes should stay the same across language, so don't move activities around.)
+(The indexes should stay the same across language, so don't move activities around.
+Some of the attributes, e.g. 'duration' and 'suitable', never show up on the page the visitors see.
+No need to translate those.)

 Please use HTML entitities for special characters (Examples: &uuml; &ccedil; &ntilde;)